madjava/my-ckad-journey/kubectl-commands.md

    Keep this knowledge in your tool set, you may need it.

-Play with these commands over and over again and use then in your practice tests.
-I found that once you cover the K8s CKAD exam [Domains & Competencies](https://training.linuxfoundation.org/certification/certified-kubernetes-application-developer-ckad/) scope, there would be no strange surprises in the questions, you'd just need to learn to move fast, manage your time and quickly get the info you need for the task at hand.
+Play with these commands over and over again and use them in your practice tests when the need presents itself, they would become second nature very quickly.
+I found that once you've covered the K8s CKAD exam [Domains & Competencies](https://training.linuxfoundation.org/certification/certified-kubernetes-application-developer-ckad/) scope, there would be no strange surprises in the questions, you'd just need to learn to move fast, manage your time and quickly get the info you need for the task at hand.

 I hope these come in handy and most importantly come back to memory if/when you need them during your exam.